Sonykko/Havana_theallseeingeye/README.md

 Havana_theallseeingeye is a project to recreate the original "Hobbanet" or theallseeingeye Habbo Housekeeping created by Sulake.
 Almost all design and features of this Housekeeping it's a pixel perfect clone and reverse engineered from theallseeingeye.

-This project is for educational and development purposes only.
+This project is based on [Quackster/Havana](https://github.com/Quackster/Havana).
+So it have all features from Havana plus the detailed below.

 Developed by Sonykko.